Perth, Saturday 2 November 2019

 TICKETS ON SALE NOW - SEE DETAILS BELOW

 We look forward to seeing you there!

-In 2012, Benjamin McCracken and his fiancé Maddy went to bed on a Saturday night, with plans to go to Sunday brunch the following morning.
-They never made it to brunch.
-Instead, Maddy woke up to Ben having a seizure next to her.
-As a fit 23 year old, there was no warning that anything sinister was going on.
-Later that day, Ben was diagnosed with a grade 2 oligoastrocytoma, a type of glioma tumour (the most common form of brain cancer) and that it is almost always fatal.
+In 2012, Benjamin McCracken went to bed on a Saturday night, with plans to go to Sunday brunch the following morning.
+But he never made it to brunch.
+Instead, Ben's fiancé Maddy woke up to Ben having a seizure next to her.
+As a fit and healthy 23 year old, there was no warning that anything sinister was going on.
+But brain cancer is indiscriminate, and it strikes a person down in the prime of their life, usually with no warning signs or risk factors.
+Ben was diagnosed with a glioma tumour, which is the most common form of brain cancer, and is almost always fatal.

-Ben’s story is not unique.
-Brain cancer is an horrific disease that kills more children in Australia than any other disease and more people under 40 than any other cancer.
+Ben’s story is sadly not unique.
+Brain cancer is a horrific disease that kills more children in Australia than any other disease and more people under 40 than any other cancer.
 So many people are affected by brain cancer.
-This year we are organising the Brain Cancer Research Gala Ball so that we can do our little part to give a person with brain cancer a greater chance at a future.
+We run the Brain Cancer Research Gala Ball so that we can do our little part to give a person with brain cancer a greater chance at a future.